zetavg/chromium-website/site/chromium-os/developer-library/guides/development/sandboxing/index.md

 the [generate_seccomp_policy.py script] can accept strace logs from an unsandboxed process to generate a policy.

-*** note
-**NOTE**: When creating `strace` logs for arm64, make sure you're running it in arm64 userland as most devices that support arm64 kernels run 32-bit arm userland by default.
-The image running on the device should be built for 64-bit arm userland e.g. kevin device can run the image built for 32-bit arm userland with the `--board=kevin` flag and run the image for 64-bit arm userland built with the `--board=kevin64` flag.
-You can run `file -L /bin/sh` command to check which environment you're running on.
-***
+> **NOTE**: When creating `strace` logs for arm64, make sure you're running it
+> in arm64 userland as most devices that support arm64 kernels run 32-bit arm
+> userland by default.
+The image running on the device should be built for
+> 64-bit arm userland e.g. kevin device can run the image built for 32-bit arm
+> userland with the `--board=kevin` flag and run the image for 64-bit arm
+> userland built with the `--board=kevin64` flag.
+You can run `file -L /bin/sh`
+> command to check which environment you're running on.

 #### Generate and pre-process the strace log